Patrice-Gaudicheau/sfe/README.md

 Instead of sending broad project context into every coding call, SFE narrows the executor prompt to the files and constraints that matter for the current task.
-On selected benchmark fixtures, SFE **reduced input tokens by up to 90%** compared with full-context baselines.
+On selected benchmark fixtures, SFE **reduced executor input tokens by up to 90%** compared with full-context baselines.

 Second, **output-token** cost can be lowered by delegating execution to a **cheaper model** or more specialized model once the context is already narrow.
 Savings depend on